fmalmeida/bacannot/README.md

 * [ICEberg](https://academic.oup.com/nar/article/47/D1/D660/5165266) database for the annotation of integrative and conjugative elements
 * [Victors](http://www.phidias.us/victors/) and [VFDB](http://www.mgc.ac.cn/VFs/main.htm) for the annotation of virulence genes

-## Further reading
+## Further reading and complementary analyses

+In order to make the pipeline more robust, and more comprehensive, a toolkit called [bacannot-compare](https://github.com/fmalmeida/bacannot-compare) is under development.
+It is a toolkit for comparative genomics analyses using this pipeline results.
+It still is very new and yet incomplete, but under constant development.
+This toolkit may grow based on the community needs.

-This pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/ngs-preprocess) and [Genome assembly](https://github.com/fmalmeida/MpGAP) that can give the user a complete workflow for bacterial genomics analyses.
+Moreover, this pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/ngs-preprocess) and [Genome assembly](https://github.com/fmalmeida/MpGAP) that can give the user a complete workflow for bacterial genomics analyses.

 ## Table of contents